 Now, ENMAX Park is a 16-acre green space along the Elbow River.
 Linked to Calgary’s 900-kilometre pathway system and the 23,000-kilometre Trans Canada Trail, ENMAX Park is home to the 650-metre-long Cenovus Legacy Trail that weaves through the park telling the story of the area through the lenses of First Nations People, Calgary and the Calgary Stampede.

-During the annual Calgary Stampede, ENMAX Park will become home to the historic Indian Village.
-The new space allows the 26 tipis to be set-up in a traditional circle in a park setting, while offering guests an up close and personal view of the traditions of the Treaty 7 First Nations.
+During the annual Calgary Stampede, ENMAX Park is home to the historic Elbow River Camp.
+The space allows the 26 tipis to be set-up in a traditional circle in a park setting, while offering guests an up close and personal view of the traditions of the Treaty 7 First Nations.